-In sweet dishes, lemons add a wonderful, refreshing touch, and are found in all kinds of recipes from ice creams, cheesecakes to puddings, cakes and breads.
+In sweet dishes, lemons add a wonderful, refreshing touch and are found in all kinds of recipes, from ice creams, and cheesecakes to puddings, cakes, and bread.

 If you want to make this soup from scratch, it would require about two hours, as you have to cook the chicken and vegetables first.

 Do you want to serve this soup in less than an hour?
 Stay with me.
 I will teach you how to make the recipe using already-cooked chicken and a shortcut to happiness: chicken stock!

 Make sure you read the recipe card at the bottom of this article for the ingredient amounts you will need for the recipe.
 This is just a summary list of what you need.

 - Chicken Stock- I used low-sodium chicken stock.
 You can definitely use regular stock.
 I like controlling the salt in my food, so I went with the low-sodium one.